IngloriousCoderz/ingloriouscoderz.github.io/posts/blog/2020-04-25-deutsch-algorithm.md

     Identity is balanced
     Negation is balanced

-Intuitively, the difference between Zero and One or Identity and Negation is lost in the X-basis but the difference between constant and balanced is amplified, because when the function is balanced superposition flips the input qubit.
+But why does it work?
+As we already saw, Identity and Negation use a CNOT internally.
+That's why, when we set `output` to $|1\rangle$ **phase kickback** occurs, thus flipping the value of `input`.
+Zero and One are not subject to phase pickback instead.
+We could say that when using the algorithm the difference between Zero and One or Identity and Negation is lost in the X-basis, but the difference between constant and balanced is amplified.

 We came up with the same results as the classical algorithm, but with just one call to the function $f$.
 QED